 - Integration with our IT service-management system.
 We integrated Microsoft Sentinel with our security incident management solution.
 This had a two-fold positive effect, as it extended Sentinel information into our case-management environment and provided our support teams with exactly the information they need, regardless of which tool they’re in.

 - Implementation of Microsoft Defender for Cloud playbook to support scale.
-We used a playbook to automate the addition of more than 800 Azure subscriptions to Microsoft Defender for Cloud.
-We’ll use this same automation soon to include approximately 20,000 additional subscriptions.
+We used a playbook to automate the addition of more than 20,000 Azure subscriptions to Microsoft Defender for Cloud.

 - High volume ingestion with Microsoft Azure Event Hub and Microsoft Azure Virtual Machine scales sets.
 We built a custom solution that ingested the large volume of events from our firewall systems that exceeded the capabilities of on-premises collection agents.
 With the new solution, we can ingest more than 100,000 events per second into Microsoft Sentinel from on-premises firewalls.